 StarTech claims its Thunderbolt 3 docking station is the most advanced dock ever.
 Often, docking stations require multiple leads, but StarTech’s latest offering avoids that.
 The device has been designed to work with thinner notebooks and uses only one cord.

 As the name suggests, it supports dual 4K displays (at 60Hz) and harnesses the raw power of Thunderbolt 3, offering 40Gbps bandwidth while keeping portability in mind.
 That’s not all, though.
 It can be used with up to three USB 3.0 devices and you also get Gigabit Ethernet capability.
 There’s also the ability to charge mobile devices, and you benefit from Direct DisplayPort integration.
-This accessory will set you back £312, which is a hefty whack, but not a bad investment if you’re in the market for a powerful dock.
+This accessory will set you back a couple of hundred, which is a hefty whack, but not a bad investment if you’re in the market for a powerful dock.

 Targus offers this Dual Video Docking Station which won’t break the bank, and comes with integrated laptop recharging facilities that are compatible with most 90W notebooks.
 So even if you’ve forgotten your charger, you’ll be good to go with this nifty device.